data-gymnasia/courses/content/python-programming/content.md

 ---

 Congratulations!
-You have finished the Programming with Python course.
+You have finished the Programming with Python chapter.

     script(src='/juniper.min.js')
     script